Last updated 6 December 2023

 Nicotine in NRT is approved for use from the age of 12 in Australia.

-Other measures to reduce youth access to vaping include
+Measures to reduce youth access and appeal include

-Some never-smoking vapers may have taken up smoking if vaping was not available.
+Some never-smoking vapers may have taken up smoking instead if vaping was not available.

-International surveys have found that vaping by adult non-smokers is generally <1%, for example England 0.4%; New Zealand no regular use; United States 0.3%; European Union current daily use by never smokers 0.08%; Germany 0.3%; Iceland 0.4%; and Greece 0.2%.
+International surveys have found that vaping by adult non-smokers is generally around 1% or less, for example Great Britain 1.1%; New Zealand no regular use; United States 0.3%; European Union current daily use by never smokers 0.08%; Germany 0.3%; Iceland 0.4%; and Greece 0.2%.

 There is no evidence that vaping is renormalising smoking.